What is travel soccer?

 What leagues do DC Stoddert Travel Teams play in?

-DC Stoddert travel teams compete in one of the following leagues: Atlantic Soccer League (ASL) for boys and girls; Club Champions League (CCL), for boys and girls, National Capital Soccer League (NCSL) for boys’ teams; Washington Area Girls Soccer League (WAGS) for girls’ teams; and MSI Classic for both boys’ and girls’ teams.
+DC Stoddert travel teams compete in one of the following leagues: Atlantic Soccer League (ASL) for boys and girls; Club Champions League (CCL), for boys and girls, National Capital Soccer League (NCSL) for boys’ and girls' teams; and MSI Classic for both boys and girls teams.

 When does practice begin?